jhlodin/trino/docs/src/main/sphinx/sql/merge.rst

 Limitations
 -----------

-Some connectors have limited or no support for ``MERGE``.
-See connector documentation for more details.
+While any connector can provide a ``MERGE`` source table, if a connector does not support ``MERGE`` statements it cannot be the target of a merge operation.
+See the :doc:`connector documentation </connector>` for more information.